githubpartners/partner-bootcamp-actions-course/responses/ci-cd-instructions.md

 Let's get started!

-## 1. Create a workflow file
+## 1. Find the CD workflow file

-  Create an empty file called `cd-workflow.yml` inside of the folder `.github/workflows`.
+Locate the `probot-cd.yml` file inside of the directory `.github/workflows`.
+See what's already there:

-## 2. Name your workflow

-The following line of code sets the name of your workflow.
-This is the first line you will place in your file.
+**Workflow name**: The following line of code sets the name of your workflow.
+You don't need to add this, it's already there.

 ```
 name: Test and deploy probot

 ```

-## 3. Define events that trigger your workflow
+**Define events that trigger your workflow**:

 There are a number of event that take place inside of or to a repository.
 These events can be detected and then acted on from within your workflow.
 In the case of the probot app, we want to have the system trigger the workflow when users push commits to the `main` or `master`branch.

-Here are the next lines that you'll use to set this up:
+These are also already included, so you don't need to add anything to these lines:

 ```
 on: